 – U.S. Constitution Article 1, Section 8

 The purpose of copyright is to encourage the creation and sharing of creative works.
-Copyright gives creators an incentive to produce and share new works by granting them exclusive rights to their work for a limited time.
+Copyright gives creators an economic incentive to produce and share new works by granting them exclusive rights to their work for a limited time.
 This provides an opportunity for a creator to benefit from his or her work.

-Congress determines the limits of this monopoly, including the length of time that copyright coverage lasts.
+Congress determines the limits of this monopoly, including the length of time that copyright lasts.
 These limits can (and have) changed over time.